CMDR-Squedie/EDConstrDepot/README.md

 - comments/custom text for construction depots and FCs

 Indicators:
-- □ - commodity available at current (or recent) market
+- □/■ - commodity available at current (or recent) market; partial/full supply*
-- ∆ - commodity available at secondary market (user selected)
+- ∆/▲ - commodity available at secondary market (user selected); partial/full supply*
-- ○ - commodity available at secondary market (auto-selected, see below)
+- ○/● - commodity available at best market (auto-selected, see below); partial/full supply*
-- ■ - commodity in cargo, exact match with construction request
+- (no indicators) - commodity in cargo, exact match with construction request or ship capacity
-- ■> - commodity in cargo, hauling more than requested
+-  - commodity in cargo, hauling more than requested
-- □> - commodity in cargo, hauling less then requested
+-  - commodity in cargo, hauling less then requested

+* If market supply is greater than ship capacity, it is considered "full supply".

 The app scans all journals from all game accounts (alts) used on current Windows user account.